orchetect/PListKit/README.md

 The challenges that Apple's standard ` PropertyListSerialization` presents:

-1. **Lack of type safety**: it allows the inadvertent injection of incompatible value types, which can lead to unexpected errors when saving a plist file later on, and are difficult to diagnose
+1. **Lack of type safety** which allows the inadvertent injection of incompatible value types, which can lead to unexpected errors when saving a plist file later on, and are difficult to diagnose
 2. **Root-level dictionary access only**, making traversal of nested dictionaries very cumbersome
 3. **Deals in NS value types** which is not very Swifty and requires extra boilerplate at every interaction